Pakistan looks to Masood Azhar as it plans major offensive in India

 This move comes after the United Nations had in May 2019 designated Azhar as a terrorist.
 The move came after China lifted its technical hold on the proposal by the US, UK and France.

-Recently, India designated Azhar and Lashkar-e-Tayiba chief as terrorists under the new anti terror law.
+Recently, India designated Azhar and Lashkar-e-Tayiba chief as terrorists under the new anti-terror law.
 Both became the first two individuals to be banned under the amended Unlawful Activities (Prevention) Act.
 Under the amended act, an individual can be designated as a terrorist.
 The government can impose a travel ban, seize passports and also confiscate their properties under the amended version of the act.

-In addition to the release, the Intelligence has also conveyed to the security forces about the possible build up of terrorists along the border areas.
+In addition to the release, the Intelligence has also conveyed to the security forces about the possible build-up of terrorists along with the border areas.
 Pakistan has been planning a major infiltration drive in the aftermath of India abrogating Article 370.

 Probes will now go beyond as new Indian anti-terror law takes shape